JAlcocerT/JAlcocerT/content/blog/dev-ai-coding.md

 ### OpenAI

-Codex CLI is built for developers who already live in the terminal and want ChatGPT‑level reasoning plus the power to actually run code, manipulate files, and iterate – all under version control.
+**Codex CLI** is built for developers who already live in the terminal and want ChatGPT‑level reasoning plus the power to actually run code, manipulate files, and iterate – all under version control.

 <!-- https://www.youtube.com/watch?v=qqcmI72marw -->

 {{< youtube "qqcmI72marw" >}}

-In short, it’s chat‑driven development that understands and executes your repo.
+In short, it’s chat‑driven development that understands and executes your repos.

 * Zero setup — bring your OpenAI API key and it just works!
 * Full auto-approval, while safe + secure by running network-disabled and directory-sandboxed